mgrunwaldt/overgoal_game_repo/client/docs/08-extending-system.md

 1. **Pick one existing action** (Train/Mine/Rest)
 2. **Create a variation** that serves your game vision
-3. **Test with real players** immediately
+3. **Validate with real players** immediately
 4. **Observe emergent behaviors**
 5. **Build the next piece** based on learnings

 **Remember**: Great onchain games evolve through iteration and community feedback.
-Start small, test early, build incrementally.
+Start small, validate early, build incrementally.

 The starter gets you from zero to playable in minutes.
 Where you take it next is up to your vision and player feedback.